DFE-Digital/dfe-job-descriptions/ServiceDesigners/ServiceDesigner.md

 ### Stage Two - Portfolio

-Send a portfolio which covers 3 case studies, demonstrating your technical skills and experience as a strategic service designer.
+Send a portfolio which covers 3 case studies, demonstrating your technical skills and experience as a service designer.
+Tell us what you did.
 Tips on what to include for each case study:

  - A project name